JapaneseGrass/ParkRangerTools/README.md

 minimal web interface.
 Rangers can log in, choose a truck, capture or upload the required inspection photos, drag a fuel gauge to record fuel levels, answer the quick or detailed checklist, add optional notes, and escalate issues for supervisor visibility.
-Supervisors can sign in to review submissions and see basic compliance metrics.
+Supervisors can sign in to review submissions, see basic compliance metrics, and export the full inspection archive to a two-tab Excel workbook for quick sharing.

 ### Requirements